logzio/logz-docs/_source/user-guide/accounts/manage-the-main-account-and-sub-accounts.md

 Because of the high level of permissions, we recommend limiting the number of admin users in the main account.

-## Sub accounts
+## Sub accounts {#sub-accounts}

 Sub accounts help you control data usage and manage user access to your logs.
-By shipping different logs to different sub accounts, you can define data volumes and retention periods for different environments.
+By shipping different logs to different sub accounts, you can define data volumes and retention periods for independent environments.

-## Managing your accounts
+## Managing your accounts {#managing-your-accounts}

 If you're an admin for the main account, you can manage the main account and sub accounts from the [**Manage Accounts**](https://app.logz.io/#/dashboard/settings/manage-users) page (**<i class="li li-gear"></i> > Settings > Manage accounts** in the top menu).